logo

 Paralegal Job Description

-• Maintaining files and documents for various cases
+• Organizing case files and legal documents

-• Interviewing witnesses to gather and investigate evidence
+• Interviewing witnesses to gather evidence

 Paralegal Career Information by State